A quick and easy Instant Pot Chicken Curry Recipe

 - 6 pieces bone-in skinless chicken (drumsticks or thighs)

-- 1 tbsp fresh grated garlic (more or less depending on spice tolerance)
+- 1 tablespoon fresh grated garlic (more or less depending on spice tolerance)

-- 1 tsp fresh grated ginger (more or less depending on spice tolerance)
+- 1 teaspoon fresh grated ginger (more or less depending on spice tolerance)

-- 1 tbsp fresh grated turmeric (or 1 tsp powder)
+- 1 tablespoon fresh grated turmeric (or 1 teaspoon powder)

 - 1 large finely diced, onion (food processed, grated, or chopped)